JosePedroDias/divconq/README.md

 * once all answers are available in the system, the system runs the conquer function
 * system notifies the client with the result

+## notes

+* configurations must be JSON objects (both the big one and the resulting parts after divide)
+* configurations feature some special attributes:
+    * mode - if set to iframe will use iframe instead of webworker to do the processing
+    * useCanvas - if set expects mime type such as 'image/png' or 'image/jpeg'.
+* for flexibility, results aren't parsed as JSON. they're returned as strings so images and other data can be stored as is